zuh2407/medplus-project/README.md

 👉 Watch Demo Video on YouTube

 ⚙️ Installation & Setup (Collaborator-Friendly)

+Follow these steps to run MedPlus locally — even for collaborators using VS Code.

 1️⃣ Clone the Repository

 Option A — Terminal / PowerShell: